Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 Risk-Based Segmentation

-Tailor approach by user risk level:
+Tailor your approach based on user risk level:

 Legal Coordination